Skyfighter64/Java-ALUP/README.md

 ### Subprograms

-#### Specifications

 #### Implementation specific subprograms

 A list of subprograms which need to be added to the slave device for this implementation to fully work:

-* This implementation does not need any additional subprograms being added to the master device in order to work
+* This implementation does not need any additional subprograms being added to the slave device in order to work

 #### Adding your own subprograms